fastrodev/fastro/docs/deployment.md

     See [the cloud run quickstart](https://cloud.google.com/sdk/docs/quickstart) for detail instruction.

 ## Deploy webapp to cloud run
-- After your webapp is ready to use, you can deploy and publish it with this command
+- Once your application is ready to use, you can easily deploy it with this command
     ```
     fastro deploy --name hello
     ```